OpenCollarTeam/opencollarteam.github.io/docs/Leash.md

 When checked, sets tp restrictions on the wearer when leashed (owner is exempted by default).
 Strict leash setting:  `LEASH=Strict~1/0,503` .
 The three digit number at the end is the integer denoting the access rank of who set Strict.
 "503" is the Wearer rank.
 Restrictions include:
+> fartouch (unable to touch objects whose center is more than 1m distant)
 > fly (unable to fly)
 > tplm (cannot teleport to a landmark)
 > tploc (cannot teleport to a map location or click teleport to a point in the region)